ZhixiangWang-CN/zhwang.github.io/index.md

 ### 2015.9~2016.6 Chaos circuit simulation design

-    The design and Simulation of the circuit for the chaotic equation,and write a paper A Modified Fractional Chaos Circuit Simulation  and Design,fill the domestic gaps in the field,and won the frist price of  National College Students Physics Competition .
+    The design and Simulation of the circuit for the chaotic equation, and write a paper A Modified Fractional Chaos Circuit Simulation  and Design and won the frist price of  National College Students Physics Competition .

 ### 2016.8-2017.3 China Unicom website Development